Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Evolution and Parameter Dependence

 Our key simulation results are summarized in Table~\ref{t:result}.
 Quantitative comparisons of star formation history, SFE, ionized and neutral gas ejection, timescale for star formation/cloud destruction, and escape fraction of radiation from all models will be presented in Sections~\ref{s:sfh}--\ref{s:fesc}.
 Comparisons of virial parameter evolution and efficiency per freefall time, also connecting with observations, will be discussed in Sections~\ref{s:virial} and \ref{s:epsff}, respectively.

-The bottom two rows of Table~\ref{t:result} show results from the fiducial model run at higher ($N_{\rm cell} = 512^3$) and lower ($N_{\rm cell} = 128^3$) resolutions.
-For the lower-resolution test, all turbulence realizations are run, while only the $\tt seed=4$ is run for the more-expensive, higher-resolution case.
+The bottom three rows of Table~\ref{t:result} show results from the fiducial model (${\tt A2B2S4}$) run at higher ($N_{\rm cell} = 512^3$) and lower ($N_{\rm cell} = 128^3$) resolutions.
 These tests demonstrate numerical convergence of our results, within the range of variation that is expected from turbulence-induced stochasticity in the evolution.